Amid austerity, EU agrees to boost defence cooperation

 He urged Europeans to act to strengthen their defence, warning: "Unless we recommit to our own defence we risk seeing America disengage and Europe and America drift apart."

+EU leaders want to boost the bloc's common security policy by improving its rapid response capabilities and allowing it to deploy civilian advisory missions more rapidly.

+The bloc has 7,000 staff deployed around the world in 12 civilian missions and four military operations, including combatting piracy off Somalia and training the Mali army.

-France, which has deployed 1,600 troops in Central African Republic to prevent worsening violence between Christian militias and largely Muslim Seleka rebels, has called for a permanent EU fund to be set up to finance military interventions like the French actions in Central African Republic and Mali.
+France, which has deployed 1,600 troops in Central African Republic to prevent worsening violence between Christian militias and largely Muslim Seleka rebels, wants a permanent EU fund set up to finance military interventions like the French actions in Central African Republic and Mali.

-While some European governments have lent logistical support, the funding proposal has received scant sympathy so far from France's EU allies, who said the bloc's funds could only be used to finance EU military missions, not national ones.

 "I have received a lot of support from almost all European governments.
-And so financing must also follow this political support," Hollande told reporters on his way in to the meeting.
+And so financing must also follow this political support," French President Francois Hollande said in Brussels.

-Aware his proposal stood little chance of success, Hollande did not raise the proposal directly, but told fellow EU leaders there was a need to look at financing for future missions, diplomats said.

-Under a change France secured to the communique, EU foreign policy chief Catherine Ashton will draw up a report on improving the system of financing EU overseas operations.
+While some European governments have lent logistical support, the funding proposal has received scant sympathy so far from France's EU allies.
+A senior German official said this week that European rules dictated that countries carrying out military missions paid for them on their own.

+Belgian Prime Minister Elio di Rupo said his country had no plans to send ground troops to Central African Republic for now.
+"We could examine this but that will be done in a European context and certainly not only in a bilateral plan," he said.
+(Additional reporting by Paul Taylor, Robert-Jan Bartunek; editing by Luke Baker)